In this episode of the Real Happy Mom Podcast, I am talking to Micala Quinn about how to get started as a freelancer.

 In the beginning, Micala recommends that most of the time that you have blocked off to work be spent networking and landing clients.

-This is the quick and simple method to get you started with freelancing so that you can eventually leave your 9 to 5 job.
+This is the quick and simple method to get you started with freelancing to leave your 9 to 5 job eventually.

 I asked Micala, what is something that you didn’t expect that happened when you’re transitioning to become a work at home mom?